skupperproject/refdog/input/concepts/access-token.md

 <section>

-A transferrable token redeemable for a link to a remote site.
+An _access token_ is redeemable for a link to a remote site.
 An access token contains the URL and secret code of a corresponding access grant.

 </section>